-Born in 1986, Ronaldo Rolim started his musical studies with his mother, Miriam Correa, having given his first public performance at the age of four.
-In 1998 he was admitted to the Magda Tagliaferro School, in São Paulo, as a student of professors Zilda Candida dos Santos and Armando Fava Filho.
-After winning the Nelson Freire and the Magda Tagliaferro National Piano Competitions at the age of eighteen, Ronaldo moved to the United States, where he studied with Flavio Varani at Oakland University (Michigan), Benjamin Pasternack at the Peabody Conservatory, and Boris Berman at the Yale School of Music, having received awards and distinctions from every institution he attended.
-In the meantime, he earned various top prizes at international competitions, such as James Mottram, Bösendorfer, San Marino, Lyon, Teresa Carreño, and, most remarkably, the prestigious Concours Géza Anda, in Zurich.
+Ronaldo Rolim began musical studies with his mother, Miriam Correa, and gave his first public performance at the age of four.
+He was admitted to the Magda Tagliaferro School in São Paulo as a student of Zilda Candida dos Santos and Armando Fava Filho.
+After winning the Nelson Freire and the Magda Tagliaferro national piano competitions at the age of 18, he moved to the U.S., where he studied with Flavio Varani at Oakland University (Michigan), Benjamin Pasternack at the Peabody Conservatory, and Boris Berman at the Yale School of Music.
+He recently concluded his doctoral thesis on the wartime programmatic works of Karol Szymanowski at Yale University, which will serve as the basis for a recording project to be released in 2019.